ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder-hld.md

 | `null`                     | column placeholder, or empty if no placeholder is configured | `"No value"`      |
 | `''`*                      | \<empty cell>                                                | `"Empty"`         |

 \*Only empty string (`''`) is treated as a special case for group row placeholders.
-Other whitespace values will be rendered as-is and should be pre-processed as appropriate by an application.
+Other whitespace values will be rendered as-is and should be pre-processed as appropriate by the application.

 Column best practices:
 - Avoid mixing `undefined` and `null` as values for the same field.
-When grouping this will lead to two groups (one for `null` values and one for `undefined` values) that both have the text "No value".
+When grouping this will lead to two groups (one for `null` values and one for `undefined` values) that both have the text `"No value"`.
-- Avoid mixing empty string with `undefined`/`null` as the distinction when grouping between `"No value"` and `"Empty"` likely is not helpful to a user.
+- Avoid mixing empty string with `undefined`/`null`.
+The distinction when grouping between `"No value"` and `"Empty"` is not likely meaningful to a user.
 - Avoid displaying whitespace values that are not empty string (`''`) as these values will be rendered as-is in group rows.

 #### Anchor column